 Workers use Wagestream to choose their own pay cycle, manage their budgeting, save for a rainy day, chat to a personal money coach, and get fairer deals on financial products - all in one app, with no change to payroll.

-The new round comprises a $50 million equity investment led by Smash Capital with funds managed by BlackRock, as well as $115 million in debt financing from Silicon Valley Bank.
+The new round was led by Smash Capital with funds managed by BlackRock, as well as debt financing from Silicon Valley Bank.

 The round also includes follow-on investments from existing shareholders such as Balderton, Northzone and the charity fund Fair By Design.
 Balderton co-led the company's Series A in 2019.